 These findings contribute to our understanding of Africa's long-run development and the important role its colonial history plays.
 In related work, Michalopoulos and Papaioannou (2016) show that ethnic groups split across country borders are poorer and lag behind non-split ethnic groups.
 Split ethnic groups were also less politically centralized in the pre-colonial period, which further emphasizes the fact that they exhibit lower levels of economic development today (Michalopoulos and Papaioannou, 2013).
-My findings suggest that split ethnic groups with large ethnic networks across borders benefit from increased trade activity, yet these gains from trade disproportionately accumulate with the ethnic groups that hold political power.
-This is suggestive of a mechanism that aligns with the insights of Dickens (2018), who documents evidence of ethnic favouritism within split groups throughout sub-Saharan Africa.
+My findings suggest that split ethnic groups with large ethnic networks across borders benefit from increased trade activity, yet these gains disproportionately accumulate with the ethnic groups that hold political power.
+This is suggestive of a mechanism that aligns with the insights of Dickens (2018), who documents evidence of ethnic favoritism within split groups throughout sub-Saharan Africa.
+More broadly, evidence of ethnic favoritism in African politics is well documented in the literature (Frank and Rainer, 2012; Burgess et al., 2015; Kramon and Posner, 2016).
 Overall, my results highlight a novel channel through which patterns of development have persisted throughout the African continent.